-In the application of the Finance Act for 2018 modified by the Finance act for 2020, the ordinary French corporate income tax will progressively reduce to 25% by 2022, as follows:
+In the application of the Finance Act for 2018 modified by the Finance Act for 2020, the ordinary French corporate income tax will progressively reduce to 25% by 2022, as follows:

-Fiscal years opened as from: Turnover of the company (EUR) Proportion of the taxable result (in EUR) Corporate income tax rate applicable Unite 250m Up to 500,000 28% (28.92% with social contributions) January 1, 2010 Up to 250m Beyond 500,0000 31% (32.02% with social contributions) January 1, 2019 Davis d 250- Up to 500,000 28% (28.92% with social contributions) Beyond 250m Beyond 500,000 33,1/3% (34.43% with social contributions) Up to 250m Total taxable result 28% (28.92% with social contributions) January 1, 2020 Beyond 250m Up to 500,000 28% (28.92% with social contributions) Beyond 500,000 Beyond 500,000 January 1 2021 Up to 250m Total taxable result 26.5% (27.37% with social contributions) January 1, 2021 Beyond 250m Total taxable result 27,5% (28,41% with social contributions) January 1, 2022 No matter the turnover Total taxable result 25% (25.83% with social contributions)
+Fiscal years opened as from: Turnover of the company (EUR) Proportion of the taxable result (in EUR) Corporate income tax rate applicable January 1, 2020 Up to 250m Total taxable result 28% (28.92% with social contributions) Beyond 250m Up to 500,000 28% (28.92% with social contributions) Beyond 500,000 31% (32.02% with social contribution)

+Fiscal years opened as from: Turnover of the company (EUR) Proportion of the taxable result (in EUR) Corporate income tax rate applicable January 1, 2021 Up to 250m Total taxable result 26.5% (27.37% with social contribution) January 1, 2021 Beyond 250m Total taxable result 27,5% (28,41%with social contribution) January 1, 2022 No matter the turnover Total taxable result 25% (25.83% with social contribution)

 In addition, a reform of the rules on the deductibility of financial expenses has been settled by the Finance Act for 2019.
-From a general standpoint, the former thin capitalisation rules and the general interest deduction limitation on the net financial expense have been merged into one scheme.
+From a general standpoint, the former thin capitalisation rules and the general interest deduction limitation on the net financial expense have been merged into one scheme provided for in Article 212 bis of the FTC.

-In applying Article 34 of the French financial law for 2019, codified at the Article 212 bis of the FTC, the companies subject to CIT should limit the deduction of the net financial expenses at the highest amount of EUR 3 million and 30% of the tax result retreated (hereinafter 'Tax EBITDA') or at the highest amount of EUR 1 million and 10% of the Tax EBITDA if they are thin-capitalised.
-The financial expenses added back can, nevertheless, be carried over to the following fiscal years.
+Pursuant to this new scheme, the companies subject to CIT shall limit the deduction of their net financial expenses at the highest amount of EUR 3 million and 30% of their EBITDA retreated (Tax EBITDA) (standard threshold) or at the highest amount of EUR 1 million and 10% of the Tax EBITDA if they are thin-capitalised (limited thresholds).
+The financial expenses added back to their taxable result can, nevertheless, be carried over to the following fiscal years.

-In this framework, the financial expenses (after the application of the mechanism of the limitation of financial expenses rate, FTC Article 212 (I)) and financial products means interests on all forms of debt to interests of any form of debt (i.e., financial interests related to sums of money left or put at the disposal of the company or by the company).
+In this framework, the financial expenses (after the application of the mechanism of the limitation of financial expenses rate, Article 212 (I) of the FTC) and financial products mean interest on all forms of debt to interest on any form of debt (i.e., financial interest related to sums of money left or put at the disposal of the company or by the company).
 This includes notably payments under profit-participating loans, alternative financing arrangements, notional interest amounts under derivative instruments or hedging arrangements, financial leases, etc.

-A company should be considered in a thin capitalisation position when its total debt towards related entities exceeds one and a half its equity (fonds propres).
+A company should be considered in a thin capitalisation position when its total debt towards related entities exceeds one and a half of its equity (fonds propres) (so-called 'debt ratio').
 Nevertheless, a safe harbour clause shall apply in such a case.
-Indeed, a company for which the amount of debts exceeds 1.5 times the amount of equity (fonds propres) is not in a situation of thin capitalisation if demonstrated that its debt ratio at its standalone level is lower than the same ratio determined at the level of the consolidated group to which it belongs.
-As such, the company's debt ratio will be considered equal to that of the consolidated group if its ratio is higher than that of the group by a maximum of 2% (French financial law for 2019, Article 34, 5°, VII, 3°).
+Indeed, a company for which the amount of debts exceeds 1.5 times the amount of equity (fonds propres) is not in a situation of thin capitalisation if it can prove that its debt ratio at its stand-alone level is lower than the same ratio determined at the level of the consolidated group to which it belongs.
+In this respect, the company's debt ratio will be considered equal to that of the consolidated group if its ratio is higher than that of the group by a maximum of 2%.

-For the application of this safe harbour clause, the perimeter of the consolidated group and the ratio should be determined from the data published in accordance with the French standards relating to the preparation of annual and consolidated accounts or the other international accounting standards adopted in the European Union (IFRS).
-It results in this precision of the law that only companies which published consolidated accounts can benefit from the safe harbour clause.
-In addition, only fully consolidated companies (global integration) must be included in the consolidated group as defined for the new mechanism purposes.
+For the application of this safe harbour clause, the perimeter of the consolidated group and the ratio should be determined from the data published in accordance with the French standards relating to the preparation of annual and consolidated accounts (French GAAP) or the other international accounting standards adopted in the European Union (IFRS).
+Therefore, it results that only companies which published consolidated accounts can benefit from the safe harbour clause and that only fully consolidated companies (global integration) must be included in the consolidated group.